5 Day Arizona Road Trip Itinerary

 There are plenty of lovely affordable hotels in Page Arizona.
 We wanted to stay somewhere with a view and a pool and the Courtyard Lake Powell – Check Prices was a great choice.
 Our room was well appointed and led right out to a courtyard with a heated pool and hot tub.
 The Best Western Lake Powell View was actually our first choice but they were all booked for our dates.
 The Best Western Plus Lake Powell also has a nice view of Lake Powell but with more luxurious interiors.

-Sunset at Horseshoe Canyon
+Sunset at Horseshoe Bend

 Arizona Road Trip Day 3

-- Horseshoe Canyon Sunrise (we skipped)
+- Horseshoe Bend Sunrise (we skipped)

 - Lower Antelope Canyon Photography Tour

 Unfortunately, we did not get up for sunrise at Horseshoe Bend because we were tired and slept in.
 In hindsight, I would have skipped sunset the previous day and just went for sunrise instead.